Budget Trip to Chicago: 8 Tips for a Money-Saving Vacation

 - Adler Planetarium OR Art Institute of Chicago

-The pass is valid for 9 consecutive days, so you can spread out the fun or have a jam-packed vacation in Chicago - it’s completely up to you.
-For travelers going to Chicago on a budget, this pass is exactly what you need.
+The pass is valid for 9 consecutive days, so you can spread out the fun or have a jam-packed vacation in Chicago – it’s completely up to you.
+For travelers planning a trip to Chicago on a budget, this pass is exactly what you need.
 Without this pass, you’ll pay full admission at each popular attraction.
 Talk about destroying a vacation budget in a matter of minutes!

 Take Advantage of FREE Activities and Attractions

 Little do people know, cities such as Chicago are filled with free activities, attractions, and events.
 From street festivals to concerts, museums to parks, Chicago has a whole world of free entertainment for travelers.
 To save money and maximize your time, check out these free opportunities for those traveling to Chicago on a budget: